 - In the left-side navigation pane, click Backup and Restoration.

-- In the upper-right corner of the page, click Restore Database (Previously Clone Database).
+- In the upper-left corner of the page that appears, click Restore Database.

 - Configure the following parameters.

-- Pay-As-You-Go: A pay-as-you-go instance is charged per hour based on your actual resource usage.
-We recommend that you select pay-as-you-go billing for short-term use.
-If you no longer need your pay-as-you-go instance, you can release it to reduce costs.
+- Pay-As-You-Go: A pay-as-you-go RDS instance is billed per hour based on your actual resource usage.
+We recommend that you select the pay-as-you-go billing method for short-term use.
+If you no longer need your pay-as-you-go RDS instance, you can release it to reduce costs.

-Note The By Time option appears only when the log backup feature is enabled.
+Note The By Time option is available only after the log backup feature is enabled.

-- By Backup Set: allows you to restore data from a specified backup set.
+- By Backup Set: allows you to restore the data from a data backup file.

-Note The available RDS editions vary based on the selected region and database engine version.
-For more information, see Overview of ApsaraDB RDS editions
+Note The available RDS editions vary based on the region and database engine version that you select.
+For more information, see Overview.

 - Basic: The database system consists of only one RDS instance.
 Computing is separated from storage to increase cost-effectiveness.

-- High-availability: The database system adopts the classic high-availability architecture that consists of one primary instance and one secondary instance.
+- High-availability: The database system adopts the classic high-availability architecture that consists of one primary RDS instance and one secondary RDS instance.

-Note Each instance type supports a specific number of CPU cores, memory capacity, maximum number of connections, and maximum IOPS.
-For more information, see Primary instance types
+Note Each instance type supports a specific number of cores, memory capacity, maximum number of connections, and maximum IOPS.
+For more information, see Primary ApsaraDB RDS instance types.

-- Entry-level: belongs to the general-purpose instance family.
-A general-purpose instance exclusively occupies the allocated memory and I/O resources.
-However, it shares CPU and storage resources with the other general-purpose instances that are deployed on the same server.
+- General-purpose (Entry-level): A general-purpose instance exclusively occupies the memory and I/O resources that are allocated.
+However, this type of instance shares CPU and storage resources with other general-purpose instances that are deployed on the same host.

-- Dedicated Instance (Enterprise-level): belongs to the dedicated instance family or the dedicated host instance family.
-A dedicated instance exclusively occupies the allocated CPU, memory, storage, and I/O resources.
-The top configuration of the dedicated instance family is the dedicated host instance family.
-A dedicated host instance exclusively occupies all of the CPU, memory, storage, and I/O resources on the server where it is deployed.
+- Dedicated (Enterprise-level): You can select a dedicated instance type or a dedicated host instance type.
+A dedicated RDS instance exclusively occupies the CPU, memory, storage, and I/O resources that are allocated.
+The dedicated host instance family is the highest specifications of the dedicated instance family.
+A dedicated host instance occupies all the CPU, memory, storage, and I/O resources on the host on which the instance is deployed.

-- Dedicated: A dedicated cluster exclusively occupies all the resources on a VM or physical host.
-The permissions to manage hosts in a dedicated cluster can be authorized to you.
+- Dedicated Cluster: A dedicated cluster exclusively occupies all the resources on a VM or physical host.
+The permissions to manage the hosts in a dedicated cluster can be granted to you.
 This allows you to create multiple database instances on a host.
-For more information, see Add hosts
+For more information, see Create a host.

 - Click Next: Instance Configuration.